Public Health Sciences Institute

 2019 PROGRAM DATES: MAY 20 - AUGUST 2

-Project Imhotep is an eleven-week internship designed to increase the knowledge and skills of underrepresented minority students in biostatistics, epidemiology, and occupational safety and health.
+Project Imhotep is an eleven-week summer internship program designed to increase the knowledge and skills of underrepresented minority students in biostatistics, epidemiology, and occupational safety and health.

 2019 SUMMER TIMELINE